elliebartling/astro-blog/src/content/blog/Learning with the garage door up.md

 title: Learning with the garage door up
 created: 2024-06-30
 modified: 2024-07-01
-projects:
-people:
-tags: []
+tags:
+  - career
+  - mindset
+aliases:
-aliases: [Learning with the garage door up]
+  - Learning with the garage door up
 ---

 # Learning with the garage door up